HaroldMills/Vesper/vesper/recorder/README.md

 ## 3. Enable SSH access

-* Change your Raspberry Pi's hostname (if you wish) in `System -> Raspberry Pi Configuration -> System`.
+* Change your Raspberry Pi's hostname (if you wish) in `Preferences -> Raspberry Pi Configuration -> System`.
 The default hostname is `raspberrypi`.

-* Enable SSH for your Raspberry Pi in `System -> Raspberry Pi Configuration -> Interfaces`.
+* Enable SSH for your Raspberry Pi in `Preferences -> Raspberry Pi Configuration -> Interfaces`.

 * Reboot your Raspberry Pi.

 * If you would like to allow ssh login without a password, put your RSA public key in `~/.ssh/authorized_keys`, for example by copying it from `~/.ssh/id_rsa.pub` on macOS.
 For details see [here](https://danidudas.medium.com/how-to-connect-to-raspberry-pi-via-ssh-without-password-using-ssh-keys-3abd782688a).
-Also consider doing a `chmod 700 .ssh` to allow only your user access to the .ssh directory.

 ## 4. Install MiniForge